1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

 After years of weekend closures, the MTA announced the completion of the 7 train's new, [computerized signal system](https://www.nytimes.com/2017/05/01/nyregion/new-york-subway-signals.html) yesterday.

-Replacing finicky electromechanical devices designed a century ago, the modernized signals increase the number of trains the MTA can run on the 7 line, reduce "signal problems ahead," and lower costs.
+Replacing finicky pneumatic electromechanical devices installed in the 50s, the modernized signals increase the number of trains the MTA can run on the 7 line, reduce "signal problems ahead," and lower maintance costs.
 Over the next 10 years, the MTA plans to spend $20 billion upgrading every line’s signals.

 Past experience suggests this be will difficult.